 What Size Is A 2.5 mm Crochet Hook?

-In US sizing, it’s still know as a 2.5mm crochet hook, as there is no direct equivalent.
+It’s still known as a 2.5mm crochet hook in US sizing, as there is no direct equivalent.
 In UK/Canada sizing, it’s 12.

 What Is A Size G Crochet Hook?